anurag-bit/Orbivator_AI/README.md

 **GOAL**

-To Determine which features of data (measurements) are most important for diagnosing breast cancer and find out if breast cancer occurs or not.
+To Determine which features of data (measurements) are most important for diagnosing variety of  cancer and find out if cancer occurs or not.

 **DATASET**